 How to Spread the Gospel at Work

 Before you begin witnessing at work, having an understanding of evangelism and the motive behind it can help you find ways to connect about faith naturally with others.
-Sharing our faith can feel difficult or awkward at times, so for many Christians, it can be easy to keep the gospel to ourselves.
+Sharing Jesus in the workplace with our coworkers can feel difficult or awkward at times, so for many Christians, it can be easy to keep the gospel to ourselves.
 To step outside of our comfort zones, we need to understand how and why we are called to evangelize — and when a moment may offer the opportunity to evangelize in a way that speaks to colleagues and friends.

 The Bible tells us repeatedly to share the gospel with those who need to hear it.
 Pope Paul VI even made the bold declaration that the Church “exists in order to evangelize.”
 So how can we fulfill our mission to bear witness to those around us?
 Evangelism becomes more natural when we are confident in our faith.
 Saint Paul says in Romans 1:16, “For I am not ashamed of the gospel.
 It is the power of God for the salvation of everyone who believes: for the Jew first, and then Greek.”
 When you grasp the power of the gospel, its transforming message generates excitement to share this good news with others.